cos316/assignment1-starter-code/README.md

 You should use `127.0.0.1` (i.e. the "localhost", or "loopback", address) as the server IP and a high server port number between 10000 and 60000.

-You can kill a background server with the command `fg` to bring it to the foreground then `ctrl-c`.
-Conversely, you can send a foreground process to the background by hitting `ctrl-z` to suspend the process, and typing the command `bg` to resume the process in the background.
+You can kill a background process with two successive commands: `fg` to bring it to the foreground, and then `ctrl-c` to kill it.
+Conversely, you can send a foreground process to the background by hitting `ctrl-z` to suspend the process, and then typing the command `bg` to resume the process in the background.

-The Bash script `test_client_server.sh` will test your implementation by attempting to send several different messages between your client and server.
+You should test your implementation by attempting to send several different messages between your client and server.
-The messages are the following:
+For example:

 0. The short message "Go Tigers!\n"
-0. A long, randomly generated alphanumeric message
+0. A **very** long, randomly generated alphanumeric message
 0. A long, randomly generated binary message
 0. Several short messages sent sequentially from separate clients to one server
 0. Several long, random alphaumeric messages sent concurrently from separate clients to one server

-Run the script as

-`./test_client_server.sh [server port]`

-If you get a permissions error, run `chmod 744 test_client_server.sh` to give the script execute privileges.

-The test script will print "SUCCESS" if the message is sent and received correctly.
-Otherwise it will print a diff of the sent and received message if the diff output is human-readable, i.e., just for tests 1 and 4.

 ### Debugging hints

 Here are some debugging tips.
-If you are still having trouble, ask a question on Piazza or see an instructor during office hours.
+If you are still having trouble, ask a question on Ed or see an instructor during office hours.

 * There are defined buffer size constants in the scaffolding code.
 Use them.
   If you are not using one of them, either you have hard-coded a value, which is